oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-provide-ota.md

 - an android phone running the chip-tool
 - Visual Studio Code IDE
 - a basic knowledge of Linux shell commands
-- the Matter light built in previous codelabs

 The total codelab will take approximately a `Duration of 30 minuates` to complete.